Resuming Life...one day at a time

 To learn more about our residential program and customized treatment plans:

-The Commision on Accreditation of Rehabilitation Facilities (CARF)
+The Commission on Accreditation of Rehabilitation Facilities (CARF)

 is an independent, nonprofit accreditor of health and human services.